Derbi GPR: Two-stroke GPR

 The engine in the original two-stroke model is sourced from Yamaha.
 This engine was used in the Yamaha DTR125 Dual Sport and TZR125 sport bike.
 Engine parts from these two bikes will directly swap with the Derbi.
-It uses the Yamaha Yamaha Power Valve System, a two-stroke power valve system, which consists of a rotary valve located in the exhaust port which changes the exhaust port timing and area.
+It uses the Yamaha Power Valve System, a two-stroke power valve system, which consists of a rotary valve located in the exhaust port which changes the exhaust port timing and area.
 The power valve is controlled by an ECU and servo motor.

 Four-stroke GPR

 In 2010 the engine was changed to a new four-stroke engine.
 The single cylinder engine features double overhead camshafts and four valves.